 Can you Freeze Cheeseburger Sliders?

-- Microwave (Thawed): Wrap in a paper towel and microwave on a plate for 30 seconds, rotate, then heat 20 more seconds.
+Microwave (thawed only): Wrap in a paper towel and microwave for 30 seconds, rotate, then heat 20 more seconds.
 Let rest 1 minute.
+Note: this method can make the buns a bit soft.

 More Easy Ground Beef Recipes